AARP Hearing Center

 This article was created with the assistance of generative AI.
 It was reviewed by editors before publication.

-Over 3 million pounds of frozen chicken fried rice has been recalled because they may be contaminated with pieces of glass, according to the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS).
+Over 33 million pounds of frozen chicken fried rice, ramen and dumpling products have been recalled because they may be contaminated with pieces of glass, according to the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS).

-The problem was discovered after four consumers alerted the manufacturer, Ajinomoto Foods North America, that they found glass in the product, FSIS said.
+The problem was discovered after multiple consumers alerted the manufacturer, Ajinomoto Foods North America, that they found glass in the product, FSIS said.
+After further investigation, the company determined that carrots used as an ingredient were the likely source of the glass contamination.

 Which products are being recalled?